HAPPY NEW YEAR 2014!!

 2013: Diabetes Hands Foundation has three program areas: our online communities, the Big Blue Test, and the Diabetes Advocates program.
 On all three fronts lots was accomplished in 2013!

 In the fall of 2013, we received approval for a new $200,000 grant from The Leona M. and Harry B. Helmsley Charitable Trust, to expand our educational offerings and reach of our growing online communities, particularly among Spanish-speaking users, and further develop our advocacy resources.
-Manny Hernandez, President of DHF, was honored with the American Diabetes Association Community Award an
+Manny Hernandez, President of DHF, was honored with the American Diabetes Association Community Award and was chosen as one of the 2013 WebMD Health Heroes.

 In 2013, we celebrated 6 years of our online communities, TuDiabetes.org (in English) and EsTuDiabetes.org (in Spanish), which now have close to 60,000 registered members from all over the world.
 The findings of researchers at Children's Hospital Boston (our partner since 2009) about our members' experiences with hypoglycemia, were published in the February 2013 issue of JAMA IM.